 Step 3: View and edit MQ objects by using the MQ console

 Inside the console, you can view and edit all of your MQ objects, as well as create others.
 You can also set permissions for different users and objects.
-A full MQ Console tour is available in this Knowledge Center article, but we’ll go over some basic actions here.
+A full MQ Console tour is available in this IBM Docs article, but we’ll go over some basic actions here.

 You should now see the console start page.
 You will see tiles with options, including managing MQ, creating objects and some educational items.
 Selecting “Manage” will take you to a list of queue managers.
 You can create or manage them from here.
 Selecting a queue manager, such as QM1, will display the queues and other objects associated with this queue manager, like the image below.